 - Wee Can Too Original Natural Finger paint ‘Tottle Set” – Made from gluten free, organic vegetable powders, these paints are edible so safe for babies and toddlers.

-- Transfer paint to refillable squeeze bottles to conserve paint and minimise spills.
+- Transfer paint to refillable squeeze bottles to conserve paint and minimize spills.
 With this said, though, kids LOVE to spill paint and if yours wants to try, let them!
 You might just be amazed. ;)

 - Use refillable dropper bottles.